geosem42/geosem42/README.md

 🚀 About Me

 I'm a product-focused developer who turns coffee into code and ideas into reality.
 My sweet spot is crafting robust web applications with Laravel and Vue.js, where I blend backend stability with smooth frontend experiences.
-While PHP and JavaScript are my daily companions, I've ventured into React and React Native territory to build cross-platform solutions.
+While PHP and Vue.js are my daily companions, I've ventured into React and React Native territory to build cross-platform solutions.

 🛠️ Languages and Tools